 Protection for these illnesses is usually available under a separate critical illness plan.

-What does a normal insurance policy cover then?
+What does a normal medical insurance policy cover then?

 Does age range affect what is covered under the policy?